yliyanage/Accident-Detection/pages/results.md

 |   PMD           |      0.0       |      0.0       |      0.05        |         0.0            |
 |   ADD (mins)     |      3.75         |      3.75         |      5.0        |         16.45            |

+Key Observations:
+* Intutively, number of selected features reduce when $\alpha$ is set to a high value.
+* Achives the same performance using only 6 features instead of using 7 features.

 ## Effect of the Rolling Window Size